jerryq0101/csgo-mkt-may/README.md

 Nohup is used as a way to run tasks in terminal without an active terminal session.
 So a task can be started in a terminal session and be disconnected to run "by itself".

-In this program, I used nohup to start running the Node.js script so that it starts disconnected from the terminal itself (and I can close the ssh terminal and it would keep running): `nohup node ./scripts/data_scripts.js & disown`
+In this program, I used nohup to start running the Node.js script so it disconnects from the terminal on start (and it would keep running): `nohup node ./scripts/data_scripts.js & disown`

 Mainly, `&` lets the program run in the background of the current terminal session (so that its not taking up space in your terminal), then `disown` detaches the background process from the current terminal session (or the shell's job table to be precise).
 So `&` would not make the process entirely independent, since it would still die as you kill the terminal session.

-#### crontab
+#### cron

-Now that I am able to run a single independent process on an EC2 without having my SSH session connected after starting the task, I can now schedule the `nohup` process to trigger autonomously using `cron`.
+Now that I am able to run a single independent process on an EC2 without having my SSH session connected after starting the task, I can now schedule the `nohup` process to start autonomously using `cron`.

 Cron is a super useful service in linux based systems that allow commands to be run periodically.
+The crontab is the task scheduler of cron.
 Crontab commands generally come in this format

 `m h d m w <command>`

 The first m is the specific minute, h is the hour, d is day, second m is the month, and w is the specific weekday to run `<command>`

 So here I can run the nohup command above using cron to independently run the script on an EC2 instance.
+I put this into the crontab of my EC2 instance.

 `0 0 */10 * * nohup node /home/csgo-mkt-may/scripts/data_script.js > output.txt & disown`